-Duplicate: select (single click) an object and click duplicate.
+Duplicate: Select (single-click) an object and click Duplicate.

-Delete: select (single click) an object and click delete.
+Delete: Select (single-click) an object and click Delete.

-Copying page elements
+Copying page elements:

-- You can select an element to copy either by clicking the Copy icon, or by using the ctrl+C command on your keyboard.
+- You can select an element to copy either by clicking the Copy icon, or by using the CTRL+C command on your keyboard.

 - You can multi-select elements by holding the “Shift” key and selecting items to be copied.
 The more the merrier!

-Pasting page elements
+Pasting page elements:

-Group page elements to move together
+Group elements to move together

 To select multiple objects, simply hold down the Shift key and click on each object you want to select.
-You should see a selection box surround the objects and can then move them as one group.
+You should see a selection box surround the objects and you can then move them as one group.

 Group page elements to duplicate